liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

       </entry>
     </feed>

-This XML document can be read by any Atom feed reader and the blog entry or entries will be displayed correctly.
+This XML document can be read by any Atom feed reader, and the blog entry or entries will be displayed correctly.

 ### Liferay Blogs Atom Client

 In addition to allowing entries to be read, Liferay's Blogs Atom collection allows entries to added, updated, or deleted.
-In this section, you'll learn how to create a client that can manipulate Liferay's blogs collection via the [AtomPub](https://en.wikipedia.org/wiki/Atom_%28standard%29) protocol.
+In this section, you'll learn how to create a client that can manipulate Liferay's blogs collection using the [AtomPub](https://en.wikipedia.org/wiki/Atom_%28standard%29) protocol.
 As mentioned before, Liferay's Atom server implementation is based on [Apache Abdera](https://abdera.apache.org).
 Abdera can also be used to create